 Your responsibility is to believe in yourself — not to express what you think we want to hear, what you think “worked” for someone else, or what someone else tells you to say.

 Resist the urge to “package” yourself to come across in a way that you think Stanford wants; such attempts simply blur our understanding of who you are and what you can accomplish.

-I know that’s tough, and I recognize that it may seem risky from your perspective.
+Yes, that’s hard to do.
+I know.
+And I recognize that it may seem risky from your perspective.
 But you do yourself a disservice if you’re unwilling to share yourself — your experiences, accomplishments, insights, views, and aspirations — through your application.

 Your application is strongest when your genuine voice remains intact.
 Let me provide a specific example.

 Available for purchase online are “successful” essays purportedly written by prior Stanford admits.
-It would be unfortunate if you were to follow blindly those examples, some of which were not strong in the first place; we admitted candidates despite, not because, of their essays in those cases.
-In addition, what “worked” for one applicant may not “work” for you — and you actually can do yourself a disservice when you try to force your own experiences and insights into someone else’s format.
+It would be unfortunate if you were to follow blindly those examples.
+Some were not strong in the first place; we admitted candidates despite, not because, of their essays in those cases.
+In addition, what “worked” for one applicant may not “work” for you — and you actually can do yourself a disservice when you try to force your own experiences and insights into someone else’s framework.

 So, as you toil away on your application, what does all this high-level diversity philosophy mean to you?

 It means the best applications we see each year are those that do not begin with the goal of impressing us.
 It means we truly want to see YOU in the application.
 It means we are excited to learn about the varied experiences and characteristics that, together, create the unique individual that is you.

-There may be no formula for success in the admission process, but there is a general recipe: Take time to think, and space to share, your full self with us and craft an application that provides a window into who you are.
+There may be no formula for success in the admission process, but there is a general recipe: take time to think, and space to share your full self with us as you craft an application that provides a sense of who you are.